nawrockiszymon/nawrockiszymon/README.md

 ### Hello World 👋
-I am a frontend software engineer from Poland- ?
-Working on multiple frontend project using React and Nodejs
+I am a frontend software engineer from Poland - Working on multiple frontend projects using React and Nodejs